Liam Payne Strips Completely Naked Sending Social Media Into A Frenzy

 The “Strip That Down” hitmaker posed completely naked in a series of photos, showing off his body from different angles.

 In one shot, Liam is posing in front of some curtains, flaunting his abs.
 He has his eyes closed while showing off his toned physique.
 In another, he is sitting down on a deck chair which says “Mert” on the back of it.
-His booty is on display while also drawing the camera in on his muscular inked arm.
+His booty is on display while also drawing the camera in on his muscular, inked arm.
 He appears to be sitting outside where there is a view.
 However, Payne is looking the opposite way, directly at the camera lens.

 The images have been shared in black-and-white and are yet to be announced for what they are for.
 Alas, the photographer stated something is “coming soon” in his caption.

-Social media were quick to find the photos and express their passionate thoughts on them.
+Social media users were quick to find the photos and express their passionate thoughts on them.

 “Oh my golly golly gosh,” one user wrote.